cogsys-tuebingen/empirically-explaining-SGD-from-a-line-search-perspective/README.md

 **Those results have to be handled with care since we evaluated them only on 3 models (ResNet-20, ResNet-18 and MobileNetV2).**
-**To provide more evidence for teh the generality of these observations, this code has to be run on more datasets and models.
+**To provide more evidence for the generality of these observations, this code has to be run on more datasets and models.
 Thus, feel free to do so.**